tek/hix/readme.md

 ### Tests

-Individual functions can be run in `ghcid` using the `nix` app `ghcid-test`:
+Individual functions can be run in `ghcid` using the `nix` app `ghcid`:

 ```
-nix run .#ghcid-test -- packages/spaceship-api Main main test generic
+nix run .#ghcid -- packages/spaceship-api Main main test generic
 ```

 The parameters are as follows: